 I.1 Status H.248 Profiles

-H.248 profile definitions include Context Attribute support information (see profile definition template in [ITU-T H.248.1]).
+H.248 profile definitions include Context Attribute support information (see the profile definition template in [ITU-T H.248.1]).
 There are many H.248 profile specifications published by standard development organizations (SDOs).
-In the context of this Supplement are of particular interest are profiles for H.248 IP-IP gateways; such as the 3GPP-defined profiles for their H.248-based reference points Ix and Iq ( [ETSI TS 129 238] and [ETSI TS 129 334]; which are both based on ETSI TISPAN Ia profile [ETSI TS 183 018]).
+Of particular interest in this Supplement are profiles for H.248 IP-IP gateways; such as the 3GPP-defined profiles for their H.248-based reference points Ix and Iq ( [ETSI TS 129 238] and [ETSI TS 129 334]; which are both based on the ETSI TISPAN Ia profile [ETSI TS 183 018]).

 The following table summarizes the status for Ix and Iq interfaces: